 Stage specifications: The main theatre has an orchestra pit that'll hold 19 and utilizes the 1926 proscenium and stagehouse.
 The 17 line counterweight system operates at stage level stage right.
 See the mainstage page on the theatre's website for some additional tech information.

-Mann had sold the lease by 1991 and it was running as a concert venue along with film bookings and an aspiration to do legit shows.
+Winding down as a film house: Mann had sold the lease by 1991 and it was running as a concert venue with occasional film bookings and an aspiration to do legit shows.
 The name of the operator at the time isn't known.

 This article appeared in the August 1991 issue of the Tom B'hend / Preston Kaufmann publication Greater L.A.
 Metro Newsreel.
 The issue is in the Ronald W. Mahan Collection.
 Thanks to Ron for Scanning this article.